amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 ## Results
   * __training/validating player-centered models__

    Below is a plot of athletes' average ownerships against their standard deviations.
 Colors correspond to groups coming out of a k-Means decomposition (k=5) of the matrix of player models by respective model coefficients.
 Clustering of player models (only implicitly included in the model parameters) indicates similar model composition among athletes in close proximity on the mean-standard deviation plane.
 In other words, it turns out that common factors drive (un)popular athletes' market share.
-High-mean, high-spread clusters (colored light blue,light green) include Russell Westbrook, James Harden, and LeBron James for instance.
-(See pairplots of LeBron's (in)dependent variables in the Model Factors section.)
-Their ownership models depend on the slate size variable similarly (steeply inversely).
+High-mean, high-spread clusters (colored light blue,light green) include Russell Westbrook, James Harden, and LeBron James ownership models, for instance.
+Their ownership models, depend on the ```slate_size``` variable similarly (steeply inversely; see the _Model Factors_ section below).

    ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/KMEANS/FIGS/mu.sig.Lasso.gpp.png )